trankietmashiro/trilateration-localization/README.md

 - Single distance measurements constrain position to a circle around the beacon.

 ---

-## Tips

 - Use at least 3 beacons for good position accuracy.
 - Add a compass or gyro for heading.
-- Tune noise covariances to improve filter performance.
+- Tune noise covariances to improve filter per

----

-If you'd like, I can help you with code examples or a Jupyter notebook!